 Personnel caring for patients with RI on mechanical ventilators operating in a closed system may use Routine Precautions alone unless there is a concern that the care provided may cause a breach in the circuit.
-If the integrity of the system is breached (e.g., open suctioning, filter changes), staff members in the room should use droplet/contact precautions.
+If the integrity of the system is breached (e.g., open suctioning, filter changes), staff members in the room should use a minimum of droplet/contact precautions.
+Depending on a case-by-case evaluation, airborne precautions may be considered.
 Use ventilators with built in hydrophobic submicron filters in the expiratory circuits.
 If this is not possible, place a disposable filter in the expiratory circuit of the ventilator^[44, 45].

-13. Transfers to Other Facility/Department
+13. Transport to Other Facility/Department

-If a need for Additional Precautions has been established, any receiving unit, diagnostic service, or transport personnel should be informed so they are aware of the precautions to follow.
-The ill person should be out of their room for essential purposes only.
+If an RI outbreak is suspected or confirmed, any receiving unit, diagnostic service, or transport personnel should be informed so they are aware of the precautions to follow during temporary movement to another facility or department.

+The ill person should be out of their room for essential purposes only and wear a procedure mask as tolerated.
 Precautions should be maintained during transport to minimize risk of transmission to others and contamination of environmental surfaces or objects.
 Those responsible for transporting the patient should apply Additional Precautions as required.